Conversations with Rydwan Anwar

 What are your opinions on local artists?

 We have a very diverse local arts scene and busy arts calendar.
 On some days (pre-COVID), there are just so many things going on that you cannot keep up.
 It is quite active and exciting.
-I think it is great that we are now able to see full-time To try out, to get your hands dirty, to volunteer with theatre companies.
+I think it is great that we are now able to see full-time to try out, to get your hands dirty, to volunteer with theatre companies.
 Once you get a taster, you will know if it is really for you.
 It is a lot of hard work, and not an easy path to take.
-If you are really interested in doing it, it is best to find opportunities to get involved first. .
+If you are really interested in doing it, it is best to find opportunities to get involved first.

 With regards to internationalisation, I think that we should not measure the success of our artists by the reception they received internationally or ask that they create works that are universal just to appeal to an international audience.
 The arts reflect the society we live and if an artist creates a work that would have a niche local audience, that is also fine.
 A play from Australia about the Aboriginal experience would be interesting to Singaporean audiences, but might not have the same level of resonance, identification or relatability.
 The same applies for a Singaporean work overseas; it would appeal differently to a different audience.